absmach/supermq/bootstrap/README.md

 | Active   | Thing is able to communicate using Mainflux            |

 Switching between states `Active` and `Inactive` enables and disables Thing, respectively.

+Thing configuration also contains the so-called `external ID` and `external key`.
+An external ID is a unique identifier of the device/app for the corresponding Thing.
+For example, the device MAC address is a good choice for external ID.
+External key is a secret key that is used for authentication during the bootstrapping procedure.

 ## Configuration